 Instructions

-Bring a pot of water to boil.
+- Bring a pot of water to boil.
 When it's boiling, add salt.
 Throw the pasta in and cook until it's al dente.
 Be sure to reserve some pasta water.

-While waiting for pasta water to boil, heat a large pan over medium heat.
+- While waiting for pasta water to boil, heat a large pan over medium heat.
 Add the olive oil and let it heat up.

-When the olive oil is shimmering, add the chopped onion and let it cook until soft, 3-4 minutes.
+- When the olive oil is shimmering, add the chopped onion and let it cook until soft, 3-4 minutes.
 Add the prosciutto and let it cook down until slightly crispy, another 3-4 minutes.

-Add the peas to the prosciutto/onion and cook for a few minutes.
+- When the alcohol from the white wine evaporates off (a few mins, if using), add the peas to the prosciutto/onion and cook for a few minutes.
 If pasta is not ready by this time, turn the heat on the pan down to low.

-While peas are cooking, make the egg mixture: in a bowl, beat egg and egg yolks together, with parmigiano reggiano, freshly ground black pepper to taste, and a splash of pasta cooking water.
+- While peas are cooking, make the egg mixture: in a bowl, beat egg and egg yolks together, with parmigiano reggiano, freshly ground black pepper to taste, and a splash of pasta cooking water.
 Set aside.

-Toss the pasta together with the prosciutto and peas for a few minutes, and remove from the heat.
+- Toss the pasta together with the prosciutto and peas for a few minutes, and remove from the heat.

-Add the egg mixture to the pasta and toss once more until pasta is evenly coated.
+- Add the egg mixture to the pasta and toss once more until pasta is evenly coated.

 Recipe Video